ScrollPrize/scrollprize-website/docs/07_tutorial4.md

 You have to look closely, but the shapes are visible!

+Recent work from the community have shown more examples.
+In particular the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer seems promising.

-So it seems reasonable that the machine learning models can see patterns like this in more places.
+It seems reasonable that the machine learning models can see patterns like this in more places.
 We train our models on detached fragments, since we have ground truth data in the form of actual visible ink.
 The idea is to then apply those models to the inside layers of the intact scrolls.

 At a high level, training on a fragment works like this: